 Are you looking for where to stay in Kona with kids?
 Keep scrolling for my honest Courtyard King Kamehameha’s Kona Beach Hotel review so you can decide if it’s one of the best hotels on the Big Island for families.

-This Courtyard King Kamehameha’s Kona Beach Hotel review contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This Courtyard King Kamehameha’s Kona Beach Hotel review was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Have you ever walked through a hotel and thought, “THIS is where I want to stay on my next trip here?”